Lower bounds for incidences: Proof sketch

-\parag{Case 2: There is a diagonal line of good scales.} In the last case we searched for an effective triple based at a good scale, so high-low regularity came for free.
+\parag{Case 2: There is a diagonal line of good scales.} Suppose that $(x,x)$ is an $(\alpha, \beta)$-good scale for every $x\in [0,1/2]$.
+In the last case we searched for an effective triple based at a good scale, so high-low regularity came for free.
 The current case is harder because we need to locate a scale that is both direction stable and high-low regular.
 Indeed, in Example \ref{section-examples} (\ref{example2}), every $(\frac{3}{2}, \frac{3}{2})$-good scale $(x, x)$ is high-low regular but not direction stable (for any $t$).
 We look at candidate triples of the form $(t\sep x,x+t)$, which are parametrized by

 Let $\rho > 0$ be a small constant and let $E_{hlr}$ be the points in $\ms B$ corresponding to a high-low regular triple, $E_{ds}$ the points corresponding to a direction stable triple.
-The key idea is to consider the measure
+Given $(x,t) \in \ms B$, recall that $(t; x,x+t)$ is high-low regular with parameter $\rho$ if